April 21, 1995: Rumors swirl that Canon (yes, the Japanese camera company!) might take over Apple in either a partial or complete acquisition.

 Speculation grows about a possible deal after Apple reveals its latest earnings, which show big improvement but still fall far short of Wall Street’s expectations.

 Although Canon denied interest, and neither Canon nor Apple ever publicly confirmed any such negotiations, the rumor mill in April 1995 buzzed about the possibilities.
 With AAPL shares trading at $35, Canon reportedly offered a not-insignificant $54.50 a share.
 That represented a total valuation of $6.5 billion for Apple.
-(To put that in perspective, today the company is closing in on $1 trillion.)
+(To put that in perspective, today Apple is closing in once again on a $1 trillion market cap.)

 Canon might seem like an unlikely candidate to buy Apple, but in fact it was a pretty major tech player in the 1980s and ’90s.
 After Macintosh project founder Jef Raskin left Apple, Canon scooped him up and gave him the opportunity to develop his vision of the Macintosh.
 Released in 1987 as the Canon Cat, the computer failed to take off — despite critical acclaim and decent sales.